Office Add-ins platform overview

 How are Office Add-ins different from COM and VSTO add-ins?

 Office Add-ins provide the following advantages over add-ins built using VBA, COM, or VSTO:

 Cross-platform support.
-Office Add-ins run in Office for Windows, Mac, iOS, and Office Online.
+Office Add-ins run in Office on Windows, Mac, iOS, and Office Online.

 Centralized deployment and distribution.
 Admins can deploy Office Add-ins centrally across an organization.

 Easy access via AppSource.
 You can make your solution available to a broad audience by submitting it to AppSource.

 Based on standard web technology.
 You can use any library you like to build Office Add-ins.